RichardErkhov/FastFaceSwap/README.md

 --batch: enables batch mode, after it provide a suffix, for example --batch="_test.mp4" will result in output %target%_test.mp4

+--select-face: change the face you want, not all faces.
+After the argument add the path to the image with face from the video.
+(Just open video in video player, screenshot the frame and save it to file.
+Put this filename after --select-face argument)

 example:
 ``` python main.py -f test.jpg -t "C:/Users/user/Desktop/video.mp4" -o output/test.mp4 --threads 12 ```